 The holy grail of dining options in the area, however, has got to be Freycinet Marine Farm.
 Taste some of Tasmania’s best fresh seafood, best enjoyed in the sun on the deck or wrapped up to take away.
 Since opening in 2005, the farm has harvested oysters and mussels daily, serving them alongside scallops, abalone, salmon, prawn and rock lobster – all sourced from local fisherman.
 They also offer daily water- and land-based walking farm tours.

 If you’re brave enough, Friendly Beach an expansive, uncrowded spot for a swim.
-A small contingent however: the water teeters around the five degree mark so enter at your own risk.
+A small contingent however: the water is pretty icy (14 to 18°C on average) so enter at your own risk.
 For those not as stupid as I, the spot also provides a nice backdrop for a coastal white-sand walk.

 2. Bridestowe Lavender Farm